KansasCityWomeninTechnology/cocktails-worksheets/docs/css/01-setup/README.md

 Tonight we will learn the basics of applying styles to a website using **C**ascading **S**tyle **S**heets (**CSS**).

+You should have received a [pre-session guide](https://drive.google.com/file/d/1UoX64J_8szac83q34tURfYh4V56JMwzV/view?usp=drive_link) in your e-mail.
+If you did not follow the instructions in that guide, you will need to install Google Chrome and create a GitHub account.
 Follow the instructions on this page to prepare your workspace.

 > [!TIP]
-> Open [Slack](http://kcwit.slack.com/) to the **#codingandcocktails** channel.
+> Open [**Slack**](http://kcwit.slack.com/) to the **#codingandcocktails** channel.
 It's a great way to stay in touch with your Coding & Cocktails friends and to ask questions during and after the session.
-We'll also post updates and tips in Slack if we run in to any stumbling blocks tonight.
+We'll also post updates and tips in Slack if we run in to any issues tonight.
 >
-> If you haven't signed up for our Slack, yet, please follow [this link](https://join.slack.com/t/kcwit/shared_invite/zt-3rhkf2k3r-sDUuOdcNK5Pd1XnJ6AwONQ) to sign up.
+> If you haven't signed up for our Slack, yet, please follow [**this link**](https://join.slack.com/t/kcwit/shared_invite/zt-3rhkf2k3r-sDUuOdcNK5Pd1XnJ6AwONQ) to sign up.

 > [!WARNING]
 > We will use a cloud development environment called **GitHub Codespaces**.
+This means that your workspace is saved online, allowing you to access it from any computer with an internet connection.
+>
-In order to use Codespaces, you will need a GitHub account.
-Codespaces **only** works with Chrome, so it is important that you use Google Chrome for today.
-If you use a different browser, things will not behave as this tutorial expects.
+> In order to use Codespaces, you will need a GitHub account.
+For the best experience, we recommend using **Google Chrome**.
+While other browsers may work, using Chrome will ensure that all the tools and previews behave as this tutorial expects.

-> Navigate to [**GitHub**](https://github.com) to create a personal account or log in.
-Feel free to ask your mentor for help!
-When complete and logged in to GitHub, return here to continue the instructions.

 # Create Intro to CSS Codespace

 We will use GitHub Codespaces for our workshop.
 GitHub Codespaces is a cloud development environment which means you have an access to your code even if you are not on your own laptop.

 1. Navigate to [**GitHub**](https://github.com/login) and log in with your GitHub account.

+If you didn't have a chance to create a GitHub account before the session, this page will let you set one up.
+Feel free to ask a mentor for help if ou need it!

     ![](./images/github_login.png ":class=image-border")